 When people apply makeup, they make sure it matches their skin tone, features, and even their attire.
 This detailing ensures their appearance is balanced, and their makeup colors don’t clash with anything else.
-If you have highly-visible tattoos on your arms, shoulders, and neck, you will need to make sure your makeup complements them well too.
-Here are some tips and tricks to help you with makeup application:
+If you have highly-visible tattoos on your arms, shoulders, and neck, you will want to make sure your makeup complements them well, too.
+Here are some tips and tricks to help you match your makeup to your tattoos.

 People with black and grey tattoos don’t need to worry about the color of their makeup because they can wear almost everything.
-However, if you have vividly colored tattoos, especially on your neck, it is a good idea to choose the colors carefully.
+However, if you have vividly colored tattoos, especially on your neck, it is a good idea to choose the colors carefully to match your makeup to your tattoos.
 For example, don’t use bright yellow or green eye shadow if your neck tattoo is bright pink or vividly red.
 If you have a visible tattoo close to your face, make sure your eye makeup doesn’t clash with it.

-No one likes to see the line where their foundation stops, and the natural skin color and texture starts.
-You need to blend the foundation down the neck to ensure the finish is seamless.
+No one likes to see the line where their foundation stops and the natural skin color and texture starts.
+You need to blend the foundation down the neck to ensure a seamless finish.
 But this can be tricky if you have neck tattoos.
 The last thing you want is to apply a light layer of foundation on the tattoos and dim their color.

 It is best to build up the foundation in thin and even layers to get full coverage.
-Don’t be heavy-handed and slather it down as the thick application will crease easily and make your skin appear aged or dry.
-You’re more likely to develop creases after a few hours if your foundation is very thick.
+Don’t be heavy-handed and slather it down, as the thick application will crease easily and make your skin appear aged or dry.
+You’re more likely to develop creases after a few hours if your foundation is too thick.

-Makeup application is all about balance and complimentary colors.
-When you choose your eye makeup, pick colors that work well with your tattoo colors.
+Makeup application is all about balance and complementary colors.
+When matching your eye makeup to your tattoos, pick colors that work well with your tattoo colors.
 If you’re going with bold winged eyeliner, choose muted eye shadow colors to ensure the look isn’t too overpowering.

-You can also use makeup to cover your tattoos if an occasion demands it or if you’re just in the mood for something different.
-You can use a combination of high-coverage foundation and concealer to cover up the tattoos.
+You can also hide a tattoo with makeup if an occasion demands it or if you’re just in the mood for something different.
+You can use a combination of high-coverage foundation and concealer makeup to cover up your tattoos.
 Make sure you blend the products well and set them with powder to ensure they last.